found a new home!

 I am already spayed, housetrained, purebred, up to date with shots, and good with dogs.

-Health: Kendall is spayed/neutered, microchipped, wormed, flea treated, current on DHPP, Bordatella, and Rabies.
+Health: Nutmeg & Cinnamon are spayed/neutered, microchipped, wormed, flea treated, current on DHPP, Bordatella, and Rabies.
 They will also have health certs, HW negative, and dental cleaning.

 NWIPR's adoption process includes completion of an adoption application, a vet check, screening, in person meeting, a home visit and a lifetime adoption contract.
 NWIPR is the pet's advocate and will select the most suitably matched home for the dog's general and unique needs, therefore adoptions are not done on a first come first serve basis.
 We reserve the right to refuse service and adoption for any reason.